 - 1. The Poisson Distribution

 - What it is, and some of its features

 - How it arises, and derivations of its pdf

 - Examples of when it might apply

 - Examples of when it might not: "extra-" or "less-than-" Poisson variation

 - Probability calculations

 - 2. Inference re Poisson parameter $(\mu)$

 - First principles exact and approximate CIs

-- $\bullet\,$ SE-based CI's
+- SE-based CI's

 - 3. Applications / worked examples

 - Sample size for 'counting statistics'

 - Headline: "Leukemia rate triples near Nuke Plant: Study"

 - Percutaneous Injuries in Medical Interns

 - Model-based Variance

 - From count (i.e., numerator) to Rate

 - 4. Significance levels, Tests (exact and approx tail-values)

 - 5. Prelude to Regression models for Rates

-- 6. Planning: sample size
+- 6. Planning: sample size [including, in 2017, for a comparative trial]

 - 7. References & excerpt from Table of (exact) CIs

 - Exercises

-1 (Poisson) Model for (Sampling)Variability of Count in a given amount of "experience"
+(Poisson) Model for (Sampling) Variability of 1 a Count in a given amount of "experience"